fruit/sfCacheTaggingPlugin/README.markdown

 1. Enable cache in ``settings.yml`` and add additional helpers to ``standard_helpers`` section

-  1. To setup cache, often, used a separate environment named "cache", but in the same way you can do it in any other environments which you have.
+  1. To setup cache, often, used a separate environment named "cache", but in the same way you can do it in any other environments which (dev) you already have.

             [yml]
             prod: